Michael Streiter

-Michael Streiter (born 19 January 1966 in Hall in Tirol) is a retired Austrian footballer.
+Michael Streiter (born 19 January 1966) is an Austrian former football player and coach.

 Club career

-A rather short sweeper, Streiter made his professional debut at 17 years of age with FC Wacker Innsbruck in the 1983/1984 season.
+Streiter was born in Hall in Tirol.
+A rather short sweeper, he made his professional debut at 17 years of age with FC Wacker Innsbruck in the 1983–84 season.
 He stayed in Innsbruck for 14 years, also playing for FC Swarovski Tirol and FC Tirol Innsbruck.
-In 1997, he moved to Vienna giants FK Austria Wien.
+In 1997, he moved to Vienna side Austria Wien.

 International career

-He made his debut for Austria in August 1989 against Iceland and was a participant at the 1990 FIFA World Cup.
+Streiter made his debut for Austria in August 1989 against Iceland and was a participant at the 1990 FIFA World Cup.
 He earned 34 caps, scoring one goal.
 His final international game was a September 1999 European Championship qualification match against Spain.